 Executive Directors:

-Ms. Tsui Annie Member of the Remuneration Committee
+Ms. TSUI Annie Member of the Remuneration Committee

-Ms. Wang Ziyi -
+Ms. WANG Ziyi -

 Independent non-executive Directors:

-Mr. Kwok Pak Yu, Steven Chairman of the Audit Committee
+Mr. CHAN Kwan Yiu Chairman of the Audit Committee

 Chairman of the Remuneration Committee

 Chairman of the Nomination Committee

-Ms. Ma Sijing Member of the Audit Committee
+Ms. MA Sijing Member of the Audit Committee

 Member of the Remuneration Committee

 Member of the Nomination Committee

-Ms. Ho Yuen Ki Member of the Audit Committee
+Ms. HO Yuen Ki Member of the Audit Committee

 Member of the Remuneration Committee

 Member of the Nomination Committee

 The GEM Listing Rules require every listed issuer to have at least three independent non-executive Directors, at least one of whom must have appropriate professional qualifications, or accounting or related financial management expertise.
-Mr. Kwok Pak Yu, Steven is a member of the Chartered Institute of Management Accountants, the Chartered Professional Accountants of Canada and the American Institute of Certified Public Accountants.
-He is currently a partner and principal consultant at S. P. Kwok & Co., a management accounting and consulting firm in Vancouver, Canada.
+Mr. Chan Kwan Yiu is a member of the Hong Kong Institute of Certified Public Accountants and an Associate of The Institute of Chartered Accountants in England and Wales.
+He is a Certified Public Accountant (Practising) in Hong Kong.
+Mr. Chan has over 10 years of experience in auditing and accounting in professional firms.